 II.
 Committee Members, nominations, terms and rotation

-- 5 members (1 Chair + 4 members) and must all reside in different countries;
+- 5 members (1 Chair + 4 members) and must all reside in different countries

-- All members remain in office for 5 years and cannot be re-elected;
+- All members remain in office for 5 years and cannot be re-elected

-- The Chair is elected by the members of the committee but must be confirmed by the Council before he/she can become effective;
+- The Chair is elected by the members of the committee but must be confirmed by the Council before he/she can become effective

 - If a member leaves the Committee before ending his/her term, a new member must be elected within the next 12 months, following the procedure described above.
-The newly elected member will remain on the Committee for the normal term of 5 years;
+The newly elected member will remain on the Committee for the normal term of 5 years

-- A Committee member who does not participate in two consecutive meetings, without valid reasons, can be asked to resign from the Committee: a vote of the majority of the Ethics Committee members, and then the Council, is required for this to become effective;
+- A Committee member who does not participate in two consecutive meetings, without valid reasons, can be asked to resign from the Committee: a vote of the majority of the Ethics Committee members, and then the Council, is required for this to become effective

-- For the rules regarding the reimbursement policy for Ethics Committee Board Members who participate in face-to-face meetings, for example, organised at the time of the annual ERA Congress and at the SEID (if any are organised), one must refer to the General Rules for ERA Committees;
+- For the rules regarding the reimbursement policy for Ethics Committee Board Members who participate in face-to-face meetings, one must refer to the “General Rules for ERA Committees”

 - Diplomas for Ethics Committee Board Members.
-For this matter, one should refer to the appropriate section in the General Rules for ERA Committees.
+For this matter one should refer to the appropriate section in the “General Rules for ERA Committees”

 - The Chair can be invited to participate in Council meetings when deemed necessary and only for the specific part of the meeting concerning ethical matters.
-He/she will have voice, but not vote;
+He/she will have voice, but not vote

 - The Council can ask that, for specific issues/topics, a Council member be invited to participate in the relevant part of the Ethics Committee meeting in which this issue/topic will be discussed.
-The Council member, nominated by Council, will have voice but not vote during the Ethics Committee Meeting;
+The Council member, nominated by Council, will have voice but not vote during the Ethics Committee Meeting

-- The Ethics Committee should suggest to the Chair of the Congress Scientific Committee speakers for the annual ERA Congress for ethical talks: all the details can be found in the appropriate section of the Specifications for Organising the ERA’s Congresses and Meetings.
+- The Ethics Committee should suggest to the Chair of the Congress Scientific Committee speakers for the annual ERA Congress for ethical talks: all the details can be found in the appropriate section of the “Specifications for Organising the ERA’s Congresses and Meetings”

-- All publications, if any, and initiatives must clearly mention that the Ethics Committee is an official body of ERA and must comply with what is written regarding this matter in the General Rules for ERA Committees.
+- All publications, if any, and initiatives must clearly mention the fact that the Ethics Committee is an official body of ERA and must comply with what is written in regard to this matter in the “General Rules for ERA Committees”.
 The sentence approved by Council related to this matter is: “This article (to be adapted accordingly) was written by (to be adapted accordingly) on behalf of the ERA Ethics Committee which is an official body of the ERA (European Renal Association)”.

-Last update: December 2022
+Last update: January 2024